-This essay is to be no less than one full page in length and no more than two full pages in length.
+This essay is to be no less than one and one-half pages in length and no more than two full pages in length.
 Other relevant formatting requirements ("style guide") are linked from the course web page.
 Recall also that for all written assignments in this course, 10% is deducted from the content score for each type of error in language use.